Essential graded algebra over polynomial rings with real exponents: Generator functors and tops

 \section{Generator functors and tops}

-The theory of generators is Matlis dual (Section~\ref{sub:matlis}) to the theory of cogenerators.
+The theory of generators is Matlis dual (Section~\ref{b:matlis}) to the theory of cogenerators.
 Every result for socles, downsets, and cogenerators therefore has a dual.
 All of these dual statements can be formulated so as to be straightforward, but sometimes they are less natural (see Remarks~\ref{r:global-closed-gen} and~\ref{r:no-local-top}, for example), sometimes they are weaker (see Remark~\ref{r:dir-vs-inv}), and sometimes there are natural formulations that must be proved equivalent to the straightforward dual (see Definition~\ref{d:topr} and Theorem~\ref{t:top=socvee}, for example).
-This section presents those Matlis dual notions that are used in later~\mbox{sections}. \begin{excise}{ along with a few notions or results for which no direct dual is present in earlier sections, such as Proposition~\ref{p:surjection-ZZ}, Proposition~\ref{p:surjection-RR}, and Lemma~\ref{l:mrx}. }\end{excise}
+This section presents those Matlis dual notions that are used in later~\mbox{sections}.